 Your job is just to let it be; be aware of it, continuously.

 Objects will come and go.
 It’s their nature.
 They’re not your boss.
 They’re not your enemies.

 If you position them as your boss, you’ll succumb to them and get carried away thus losing awareness.

 If you position them as your enemies, they will get stronger.
 Have you ever heard the saying, “what you resist persists?”

-Avoid using the thing you want to let go as your initial object.
-You’ll easily get drawn and losing awareness because of the significant emotional weight attached to it.
+Avoid using the thing you want to let go of as your initial object.
+You’ll easily be overwhelmed and lose awareness because of the significant emotional weight attached to it.
 This is why your breath is the best object for initial practice because it’s neutral.

 Basically, they are sitting, walking, standing, lying down and daily activity.